 Try: Vitamin K2 with Coconut Oil by Sports Research

-Phytonutrients and Antioxidants
+Phytonutrients and antioxidants

-It’s hard to keep up on all the different types of phytonutrients.
+Phytonutrients (also called phytochemicals) are chemicals found in plants.
+Many types of phytonutrients are also antioxidants that help prevent cell damage.
+It’s hard to keep up with all the different types of phytonutrients.
 Some of these have been extensively studied, such as lycopene and beta carotene.
 The health benefits of others are only now being discovered.

 If you consume chocolate, tea, or wine, you are already getting a healthy dose of certain types of phytonutrients.
-However, there is no replacement to eating a wide variety of plant-based foods.
+However, there is no replacement for eating a wide variety of plant-based foods.
+If you hate veggies, consider eating lots of berries and bright-colored fruits.
+Peaches, melons, and mangos are examples of rich sources of phytonutrients and antioxidants.

 Many phytonutrients die off quickly when exposed to air or processing.
 So, you’ve really got to choose your supplement wisely.
-Otherwise you will be consuming an expensive pill full of inactive nutrients.
+Otherwise, you will be consuming an expensive pill full of inactive nutrients.

 Try: Klamath Blue Green Algae